Bayou La Batre, Alabama: Shipbuilding

 Bayou La Batre is a center for shipbuilding.
 The shipyards are owned and operated mainly by local families such as Gazzier Marine Services, Metal Shark (formerly Horizon Shipbuilding), Steiner Ship Yard, Rodriguez Boat Builders, Master Boat Builders, Williams Fabrication, and Landry Boat Works.

 People from all over the world including the United States, South America, and Africa have boats built in Bayou La Batre frequently.
 In 2005, Steiner Ship Yard was asked by Walt Disney Studios to build a pirate ship, the Black Pearl; the pitch-black ship was actually a huge wooden prop built on top of a modern 96-foot-long steel utility boat.
 Crews sailed the ship out of the bayou to the Caribbean for the filming of sequels to Disney's 2003 film "Pirates of the Caribbean: The Curse of the Black Pearl".

 Another ship, the FV Cornelia Marie from the Deadliest Catch series, was built in Bayou La Batre in 1989.

 Geography

-Bayou La Batre is located in southern Mobile County at (30.403253, -88.248117).
+Bayou La Batre is located in southern Mobile County.
 The waterway Bayou La Batre passes through the center of the city and leads southwest 2 mi to Portersville Bay, an arm of Mississippi Sound in the Gulf of Mexico.

 The city is 27 mi by road south-southwest of Mobile and 12 mi east of the Mississippi border.
 According to the U.S. Census Bureau, the city has a total area of 7.6 sqmi, of which 7.5 sqmi are land and 0.1 sqmi, or 1.87%, are water.